 Register as a new patient at Wells Health Centre

-To Register as a patient with us, we will need you to complete some registration documents.
-You can do this online or collect these directly from ANY of our sites or download them below.
+To Register as a patient with us, we will need you to complete the online registration documents below.

 You do not need to show ID, proof of address or immigration status to register as a patient.